 - Data should be stored in a way that preserves its integrity and confidentiality.

 Companies, or so called controllers will be held accountable for adhering these principles.

 As a data processor, we are entrusted with some of our customer's most valuable data, which is why we have built security into every layer of the Atlassian Cloud architecture and have adapted all of our product offerings, operations, and contractual commitments to continue to comply with this regulation.
 The specifics of how personal data is processed, collected, stored, and deleted by product can be found in our recently updated Data Processing Addendum.
 In addition to our addendum, Atlassian has implemented a number of tools to help our customers remain GDPR compliant:

 International Data Transfers

 As a company with a global customer base and operations, Atlassian must be able to transfer and access data around the world.
-We understand and respect the rules for onward transfers of personal data outside of the European Economic Area (EEA), and offer customers a robust international data transfer framework as a part of our Data Processing Addendum.
-This addendum ensures that our customers can lawfully transfer personal data to Atlassian Cloud products outside of the EEA, even with the recent updates of the Schrems II ruling, by relying on the Standard Contractual Clauses.
+We understand and respect the rules for onward transfers of personal data outside of the European Economic Area and UK, and offer customers a robust international data transfer framework as a part of our Data Processing Addendum (DPA).
+This addendum ensures that our customers can lawfully transfer personal data to Atlassian Cloud products outside of Europe, including the recent updates coming out of the UK.
 In addition to the addendum, Atlassian is committed to protecting customer data privacy and rights by only responding to law enforcement requests after a comprehensive legal review.
 Our team publishes an annual Transparency Report with information about government requests for users’ data as well as government requests to remove content or suspend user accounts.